 How to Make a Burlap Bow: Tutorial

 - Take your ribbon and lay it out on a table.
-Fold the tale of the ribbon over the center however wide your want your bow to be.
-Make sure to leave plenty of tale.
+Fold the tail of the ribbon over the center however wide your want your bow to be.
+Make sure to leave plenty of tail.

 - Bring the other side of the ribbon crossing over the center of the bow, making a loop.
 You want to make sure that the chevron pattern is always showing and not the underside of the ribbon.

 - Bring that same piece of ribbon back over to the other side but instead of going on top of the bow, go underneath the bow to keep that chevron pattern showing.

 - Loop the ribbon again and bring it across the front of the bow crossing the center.
 At this point you should have two loops on either side and one tail.

 - Loop the ribbon a third time and bring it to the other side underneath the center of the bow.